ArowaYasmeen/EyeGaze/README.md

 The objective of EyeGaze is to control and interact with the Computer User Interface (UI) with just our eye gaze instead of the usual touch sensors.

 This is a simple prototype and the demo to how to use the code can be found in the video-demo folder.
 The video-demo folders also contains video demo of two possible uses of our system.

+The codes are present in the folder EyeGazeDetection.